INSTITUTIONAL REVIEW BOARD (IRB)

 All research involving the use of human subjects under the auspices of Misericordia University conducted by Misericordia University's faculty, staff, or students and/or sponsored by the University, must be reviewed and approved prior to the start of the research.
 Once initiated, the research must be conducted in full compliance with IRB policies and procedures.

-If you have questions about these policies and procedures, please contact the IRB Office by emailing email@example.com or clicking here.
+If you have questions about these policies and procedures, please contact the IRB Office by emailing firstname.lastname@example.org or clicking here to contact the IRB.

 If you are not sure if your project requires IRB oversight, click here to find the answer to Is my project human subjects research?